Azure/azure-powershell/src/Compute/Compute/help/New-AzVM.md

 $vmConfig = Set-AzVMSecurityProfile -VM $vmConfig -SecurityType $securityType;
 $vmConfig = Set-AzVmUefi -VM $vmConfig -EnableVtpm $vtpm -EnableSecureBoot $secureboot;
 New-AzVM -ResourceGroupName $RGName -Location $loc -VM $vmConfig;

+# Verify values
 $vm = Get-AzVm -ResourceGroupName $rgname -Name $vmName;
 $vmExt = Get-AzVMExtension -ResourceGroupName $rgname -VMName $vmName -Name $extDefaultName;
 # Check the default extension has been installed, and the Identity.Type defaulted to SystemAssigned.
 # $vmExt.Name
 # $vm.Identity.Type

+# Use the DisableIntegrityMonitoring parameter
 Remove-AzVm -ResourceGroupName $rgname -Name $vmname -Force;
 New-AzVM -ResourceGroupName $rgname -Location $loc -VM $vmConfig -DisableIntegrityMonitoring;
 # This VM does not have the Guest Attestation extension installed on it, and the Identity is not set to SystemAssigned by default.